Subscribe to our newsletter to get alerts about new posts, local news, and industry insights.

 Big data also plays a role for investors who can use the artificial intelligence from VantagePoint to predict the cannabis stock market, identify patterns, and make less risky forecasts and investment decisions.
 When it comes to mergers and acquisitions in the cannabis industry, investors can simulate deals using the AI-powered tools in Cannabiz Media’s Cannabiz Intelligence™ platform.

 From a business risk perspective, cannabis companies use artificial intelligence, predictive data, and machine learning technology from companies like Adherence Compliance to analyze compliance data and predict where marijuana license holders are most likely to fail.
 This enables them to make critical proactive decisions in order to mitigate those risks.

 RELATED: Listen to the Cannabiz Media Cannacurio Podcast with Justin Mayhall of Biotrack to learn how Cannalytics from Helix Biotrack helps cannabis businesses make intelligent business decisions with a mix of data analysis and machine learning algorithms.

-In addition, the people using the data to make critical business decisions need to know what questions to ask in order to fully use the data available to them and leverage the power of artificial intelligence and machine learning.
+In addition, the people accessing the data to make critical business decisions need to know what questions to ask in order to fully use the data available to them and leverage the power of artificial intelligence and machine learning.
 It all starts with quality data.

 Bottom-line, companies that have access to real-time business intelligence and reliable predictive insights are better positioned to mitigate risks from all sources and increase revenue and profits.
 This data-driven intelligence will enable the companies that invest in it to gain valuable insights about what consumers truly want and need from cannabis brands.
 Ultimately, big data and technology can improve the overall customer experience, which leads to sustainable growth for any company that is wise enough to start prioritizing, collecting, and using it today.

 Originally published 6/18/18.
-Updated 7/24/20.
+Updated 6/28/22.